-DF&C, with Partners, J. Sheldon Cohen (Borough Attorney) & Frank Regan as lead attorneys, had the privilege to represent Fort Lee’s Mayor, Mark Sokolich and the Borough Council, in the litigation to De-Designate the failed prior Re-Developer and Designate new Re-Developers.
+DF&C, with Partners, Frank Regan as lead attorney, had the privilege to represent Fort Lee’s Mayor, Mark Sokolich and the Borough Council, in the litigation to De-Designate the failed prior Re-Developer and Designate new Re-Developers.
 These DF&C Partners also represented Fort Lee in drafting the RFPs, selection of the replacement Re-Developers, negotiation of the new Re-Developers’ Agreements , financings and the State/County permit approvals, which led to the construction of the Projects featured in the following article.

 First published in New Jersey Municipalities March 2015.
 Used with permission.